 Richard’s emblem of a white hart, or stag, is shown on the outside, and as badges worn by the host of angels.
 The King adopted this symbol from his mother, but it also acted as a visual pun on his name (Richart in French).

-This small altarpiece is one of a handful of English panel paintings to have survived from the Middle Ages.
-It is a portable diptych made for the private use of Richard II, King of England from 1377 to 1399, probably in the last five years of his life.
+This portable diptych is one of a handful of English panel paintings to have survived from the Middle Ages.
+It was made for the private use of Richard II, King of England from 1377 to 1399, probably in the last five years of his life.
 It combines religious and secular imagery to embody his personal conception of kingship and his concerns with family and status.

 The young King, sumptuously dressed, kneels in a barren landscape.
 He is accompanied by three saints: John the Baptist, carrying the Lamb of God; Edward the Confessor, holding a ring; and Edmund with the arrow of his martyrdom in his hand.
 The saints present the King to the Virgin Mary and Christ Child.
 They stand in a flowery meadow surrounded by angels, one of whom carries a white standard with a red cross.
 The richness of the tempera paintwork, the meticulously stamped gilding and the refinement of detail is extraordinary.
 The infant Christ is wrapped in cloth of gold, and stippled within his halo is a crown of thorns and three nails – symbols of the Passion.